Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Clustering on the Sphere

 The Wireless Indoor Localization data set contains the measurements of the Wi-Fi signal strength in different indoor rooms.
 It consists of a data frame with 2000 rows and 8 columns.
 The first 7 variables report the values of the Wi-Fi signal strength received from 7 different Wi-Fi routers in an office location in Pittsburgh (USA).
 The last column indicates the class labels, from 1 to 4, indicating the different rooms.
 Notice that, the Wi-Fi signal strength is measured in dBm, decibel milliwatts, which is expressed as a negative value ranging from -100 to 0.
 In total, we have 500 observations for each room.
 Given that the Wi-Fi signal strength takes values in a limited range, it is appropriate to consider the spherically transformed observations, by $L_2$ normalization, and consequently perform the clustering algorithm on the 7-dimensional sphere.

-Figure \ref{fig:wireless_pairs_or} and Figure \ref{fig:wireless_pairs_norm} show a set of plots displayed with respect to the given labels of the \texttt{wireless} data set and after that data points have been normalized, respectively.
-Each figure displays the density plot of individual variables and pair-wise scatter plots colored by the given labels.
+Figure \ref{fig:wireless_pairs_norm} shows a set of plots displayed with respect to the given labels of the \texttt{wireless} data set after that data points have been normalized, and it is generated using the function \texttt{ggpairs} in the \texttt{R} package \texttt{GGally} \citep{GGally}.
+The figure displays the density plot of individual variables and pair-wise scatter plots colored by the given labels.
 Additionally, the boxes in the upper triangular matrix show the pair-wise correlations, overall and by group.
-Notice that the overall structure in the data set is preserved with normalization.
+We have verified that the overall structure in the data set is preserved with normalization.